Parole Officer

 Parole can be revoked for almost any type of infraction.

-Learn more about how to be a probation officer.
+Learn more about how to become a probation officer.

 The role of a parole officer is to help an individual who has been incarcerated adjust to life outside the prison.